-Our chairman and chief executive officer and our chief financial officer supervise, in conjunction with our board of directors, the management of our operations and the provision of services to our fleet by Costamare Shipping, Costamare Services, as well as any third party managers, including V.Ships Greece, V.Ships Shanghai, Vinnen, HanseContor, BSM or FML.
+Our chairman and chief executive officer and our chief financial officer supervise, in conjunction with our board of directors, the management of our operations and the provision of services to our fleet by Costamare Shipping, Costamare Services, as well as any sub-managers, including V.Ships Greece, V.Ships Shanghai, Navilands, Navilands (Shanghai), Vinnen, HanseContor, Synergy or FML.
 Costamare Shipping and Costamare Services report to us and our board of directors through our chairman and chief executive officer and chief financial officer, each of which is appointed by our board of directors.